Asone/LNFilestoreServer/docs/configuration.md

 The current project uses LND server to handle Lightning network.

-In a `.env` file in the root folder of the project, You'll need to provide :
+You'll need to provide :

 - `LND_ADDRESS` : The address to reach the LND server
 - `LND_CERTFILE_PATH` : the ssl certification file of your LND server
 -  `LND_MACAROON_PATH` : The macaroon that will allow the rocket server to connect to your LND server.

 **Note that the current project requires a macaroon with at least invoice write/read access.**

-You can use the `.env.dist` file as a template for that.

 ```
 LND_ADDRESS="https://umbrel.local:10009"